AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 With setup and data provisioning complete, your organization is now ready to connect with collaborators by sending or accepting invitations and submitting project settings for approval.
 This connection process involves sending or receiving invitations, reviewing and submitting connection settings (such as use cases and credit consumption), and confirming the relationship.

-Use the **[!UICONTROL Connect]** workspace from the left navigation menu in the Experience Platform UI to browse publishers or advertisers.
+Use the **[!UICONTROL Connect]** workspace from the left navigation menu in the RTCDP Collaboration UI to browse publishers or advertisers.
 For an overview of this flow, see the [Connect with advertisers or publishers guide](./connect/establishing-connections.md){target="_blank"}.
 For a visual walkthrough of the connection process, including browsing collaborators and managing connection settings, watch the [Advertiser account setup video](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/collaboration/connect-with-publishers){target="_blank"}.

 ## Next steps